nhsconnect/gpconnect/pages/overview/overview_glossary.md

 #### Active Patient ####

 An `Active` patient as defined by GP Connect is any patient on a providers system that has `Not Left` and is `Not Deceased`.
+The patient SHALL have also been traced and verified using [PDS](integration_personal_demographic_service.html) before their details are shared through the GP Connect API.

 The concept of "Active" is related to the patient's registration ***status*** rather than to the patients registration ***type***.
 A providers system may have a number of different statuses which should be considered "Active", many of those statuses may apply to a number of different registration type.

+***Example:***

-Below is a basic example of a possible GP Practice representation of patient registration type and registration status, to help explain the concept of "Active" patient within GP Connect.
+Below is a basic ***example*** of a possible GP Practice representation of patient registration type and registration status, to help explain the concept of "Active" patient within GP Connect.

 | Patient Registration Status | GP Connect Considered Active |
 | --- | --- |